Making a living as an artist isn’t for everyone.

 The possibilities are limited only by your imagination and, perhaps, your ego.

 Many artists bristle at the thought of being confined by a clock or calendar.
 After all, freedom is, presumably, one reason you have chosen the artist’s life.

 You can be as free as you want in your studio, but once you decide you want to be part of the art game … once you decide that you want to make a living as an artist … you and you alone are responsible for your success.

-How do you know which are right for you at this time?
+How do you know which ideas are right for you at this time?
 And which are the best use of your time?

-When you say Yes to everything, you end up saying No to your most important goals.
+You can’t say Yes to everything and have a successful art career.
 You have to learn to say No without feeling guilty about it.
 This is some tough self-love, and absolutely necessary when you are the CEO of a profitable art business.
 (Or when you want to be the CEO of a profitable art business.)

+When you say Yes to everything, you end up saying No to your most important goals.
 Productivity isn’t about doing more.
 It’s about prioritizing the opportunities and working on your highest value tasks and projects.
 Focusing on what’s most important sends the message to others to take you seriously.